semanticinsight/autobricks/README.md

 ```

-Exporting variables doesn't make for a great development experience so I recommend using the environment manager
+Exporting variables doesn't make for a great development experience so the project uses pytest.ini for
-tools of your editor and for testing create a ./pytest.ini that looks like this:
+mock environment variables.
+For example:

 ```
 [pytest]